 Thank you for taking time to visit the website of the National Center for Smart Growth Research and Education.
-As I write this in December 2020, the Center is in its 20th year of operation, its 18th since I joined the Center in 2002.
+The Center is in its 22nd year of operation, its 20th since I joined the Center in 2002.

 While our mission of conducting research and offering educational programs on topics that pertain to smart growth has not changed, staff and focus areas of course do change.
-At present we have six faculty with joint appointments in the Urban Studies and Planning program, approximately four full time professional staff, 2 administrative staff, and depending on the semester, and 8 to 12 graduate assistants and interns.
+At present we have four faculty with joint appointments in the Urban Studies and Planning program, three research faculty, several full-time professional staff members, and, depending on the semester, 8 to 12 graduate assistants and interns.
 With some variation, and depending what is counted, we currently generate approximately $2.0 million per year in grants and contracts and publish about ten articles per year in peer refereed journals and, of course, produce numerous reports, working papers, and conference presentations.

 The NCSG continues its work to create a more sustainable, vibrant and enhanced quality of life for communities across the globe.
 From the beginning, the NCSG has worked to advance the notion that research, collaboration, engagement and thoughtful policy development hold the key to a smarter and more sustainable approach to urban and regional development.
 While we continue to address smart growth issues around the world, we are also engaged extensively at the local level.
 As Center director, I am by statute a member of Maryland’s Smart Growth Subcabinet and Sustainable Growth Commission.
 Over the years, this has kept us engaged in state policy discussions even as administrations and priorities have changed.
 We also work closely with both Montgomery and Prince George’s County Park and Planning Commission on a variety of topics.

 In the past few years we have expanded our major initiatives and began several new ones.